 Dignity for All Students Act

-In 2010, the New York State Legislature and Governor Andrew Cuomo approved the Dignity for All Students Act (DASA) to help ensure that schools have the tools and resources to provide all students an educational environment in which they can thrive.
+In 2010, the New York State Legislature and Governor David Patterson approved the Dignity for All Students Act to create a learning environment free of discrimination and harassment for all students.
 A statewide task force developed guidelines, with each school district developing its program for implementation on July 1, 2012.

 Character, Citizenship, and Civility Instruction: